 Explore the ancient medieval castles of Kilkenny on your next short break.
 Home to an abundance of historic landmarks, including Kilkenny Castle – a striking castle built by the Normans – County Kilkenny is definitely one for the history buffs.

 Next time you make a trip to Ireland be sure to stay at one of our hotels in Limerick.
 As the Republic of Ireland’s fourth largest city and with a prominent position on the River Shannon, a short break in Limerick promises a city getaway with plenty of cultural and historic sights to see.

-Our hotels in South East Ireland place you on the doorstep of the regions beautifully diverse landscape complete with rolling hills, memorising mountains and idyllic seaside resorts.
-Wander along the historic walls of Waterford, relax on the sandy shores of Wexford or explore the ancient medieval castles of Kilkenny.
+Our hotels in South East Ireland place you on the doorstep of the regions beautifully diverse landscapes, complete with rolling hills, memorising mountains and idyllic seaside resorts.
+Wander along the historic walls of Waterford for a trip back in time, discovering the natural beauty of the area and an abundance of intriguing landmarks.